ImAdriana/ImAdriana/README.md

 <h3 align="center">About Me :</h3>
 <p>
-👩‍🎓 I am currently a student pursuing a Bachelor's degree in Computer Science..
+👩‍🎓 I am a graduate with a degree in Computer Science.
 <br>🐱 I'm 22 years old and passionate about technology and coding.
 <br>💫 I’m a junior developer with a keen interest in web development.
 I'm particularly interested in back-end development.
 <br>👩‍💻 Constantly learning and expanding my skill set.
 I love tackling new challenges and collaborating on exciting projects.